Rian Hughes: Comics involvement

 Hughes' first graphic novel was The Science Service for Belgian publisher Magic Strip.
-This was followed by Dare for IPC’s Revolver, an “iconoclastic revamp of the ’50s comic hero Dan Dare” written by Grant Morrison.
+This was followed by "Dare" for Fleetway’s Revolver, an “iconoclastic revamp of the ’50s comic hero Dan Dare” written by Grant Morrison.
 His strips from the "Galaxy’s Greatest" have been collected in Yesterday’s Tomorrows ("Dare", "Really and Truly" plus others) and Tales from Beyond Science, written by Mark Millar, John Smith and Alan McKenzie.
 More recently he wrote and drew a Batman: Black and White tale for DC Comics, contributed to Vertigo: Magenta, and was reunited with Morrison for two stories in Heavy Metal.
 As part of Morrison's The Multiversity, he designed the definitive Map of the Multiverse, DC Comics' overview of all their alternate realities.

 Design and illustration

 Through the 1990s, aided by the introduction of the Macintosh, Hughes pushed his illustration work in a more stylised graphic direction.
 Adopting first Freehand than Adobe Illustrator, he used expanses of flat colour and texture in asymmetric and dynamic layouts, his characters became more elegant and exaggerated, and the type, generally custom designed for each illustration, became an integral part of his imagemaking process.
 This flat vector style has been dubbed "Sans Ligne" in reference to the European "Ligne Claire" school by artist Will Kane.
 Hughes considers his combination of design, illustration and typography to be a return to the working methods of the poster artists of the early 20th century, a period when artists like the Stenberg Brothers, Cassandre and Jean Carlu combined type, image and layout to achieve a dynamic, integrated whole.

-Hughes' design for the music industry includes album artwork for Ultravox and Oxford-based rock group The Winchell Riots.
+Hughes' design for the music industry includes album artwork for Ultravox, The Madness by The Madness, and Oxford-based rock group The Winchell Riots.
 In 2007 he collaborated with ex Spice Girl Geri Halliwell on a series of six children's books, Ugenia Lavender.
 Further work included the animated on-board safety film for Virgin Airlines, a Eurostar poster campaign, and a collection for Swatch.

 Now widely copied, the influence of Hughes' illustration style can be seen in advertising, on covers for mass-market women's paperbacks, children's books and editorial illustrations worldwide.
 Roger Sabin, writing for Eye magazine, has called Hughes “one of the most successful and prolific designer/illustrators of the past 20 years”.
 A retrospective monograph collecting Hughes' early work, Art, Commercial, was published in 2001.
 His design work, including logos for Batman, the X-Men, Superman, The Avengers and James Bond, is collected in the Eisner-nominated book Logo-a-Gogo, published by Korero Press in 2018.